Draft California political maps would reshape key districts

 “This biggest loser in all of this was Josh Harder,” said Rob Pyers, research director of the nonpartisan California Target Book, which closely tracks redistricting.

-Roybal-Allard has served in Congress since 1993, representing parts of southeast Los Angeles County.
-In the draft maps, key parts of her district are merged with others, leaving her without a clear base to run.
+Roybal-Allard has served in Congress since 1993, representing a district in southeast Los Angeles County where about 80% of eligible voters are Latino.
+In the draft maps, key parts of her district are merged with others, leaving her without an obvious seat.
 Up north, Democratic Rep. John Garamendi’s district, which includes a vast swath of land west of Sacramento including the cities of Davis and Fairfield, has been significantly cut up.
 In Sacramento, the draft maps cut a line through the heart of the capital city, which is now together in one district represented by Democratic Rep. Doris Matsui.

 Overall, the draft maps appear to create four highly competitive congressional races in the districts held by Republican Rep. Devin Nunes and Democratic Reps.
 Katie Porter and Mike Levin, and a newly drawn San Diego district that could pit incumbents against each other, Pyers said.